Signal Recovery From Product of Two Vandermonde Matrices: Introduction

 is $\bm z = \bm x$ if $\bm A$ satisfies the restricted isometry property (RIP).
-Some random constructions of $\bm A$ with $m = O(s\log(n/s))$ number of rows satisfy the RIP property with high probability.
+Some random constructions of $\bm A$ with $m = O(s\log(n/s))$ number of rows satisfy the RIP property with high probability; one example is a partial discrete Fourier transform (DFT) matrix with the $m$ rows chosen randomly from a $n\times n$ DFT matrix \cite{candes}.
 These existence and low recovery complexity results is what made compressed sensing a breakthrough technique with vast practical applications \cite{cs_practical}.
-Since random constructions of $\bm A$ only result in probabilistic recovery of $\bm x$, constructions that guarantee exact recovery are also of high interest.
-In this direction, the work in \cite{bourgain} shows that for large $n$ there are deterministic constructions of $\bm A$ with $m = o(s^2)$ rows ($o(.)$ stands for Little o notation) and $n \geq m$ satisfying the RIP property and thus solving (\ref{eq:cs_1_norm}).
-To the best of my knowledge, the quadratic guarantee of $m = o(s^2)$ is the lowest to date.
+Since random constructions of $\bm A$ only result in probabilistic recovery of $\bm x$, deterministic constructions that guarantee exact recovery are also of high interest.
+It is well known \cite{mpm, twc2023} that a $m \times n$ (partial) discrete Fourier transform (DFT) matrix, obtained from the first $m$ rows of a $n\times n$ DFT matrix, can be used as a measurement matrix with the matrix pencil method (MPM) as a recovery algorithm; in this case, it is enough with $m = 2s$ to exactly recover $\bm x$ with a recovery complexity of $O(\mathrm{poly}(s))$.
+However, the issue with this type of partial DFT matrix is that it is ill-conditioned, resulting in weak performance of MPM in presence of additive noise.
+Moreover, the low mutual coherence of the matrix \cite{partial_dft_coherence} also results in unstable performance in presence of additive noise in the constraint of (\ref{eq:cs_1_norm}).
+The work in \cite{bourgain} shows that for large $n$, there are deterministic constructions of $\bm A$ with $m = o(s^2)$ rows ($o(.)$ stands for Little o notation) and $n \geq m$ satisfying the RIP property which guarantees a low coherence and stability under noise.

 The problem in (\ref{eq:cs_main_eq}) assumes full knowledge of the complex valued vector $\bm y$.
 A related problem is the recovery of $\bm x \in \mathbb{C}^n_s$ from \textit{phase-less} measurements

 where $|\bm x|^2$ is the vector of squared magnitudes of the elements in $\bm x$.
 The problem in (\ref{eq:phase_ret_main_eq}) is known as \textit{sparse phase retrieval} in the literature \cite{sparse_phase_ret1}-\cite{sparse_phase_ret3}.
 The recovery is allowed to be correct up to a common phase, i.e., obtaining $e^{i\alpha}\bm x$ for any $\alpha$ is considered as exact recovery.
 Clearly, due to the absence of phase information, this problem is significantly more challenging than the compressed sensing problem in (\ref{eq:cs_main_eq}) (which measurements we refer to as \textit{phase-aware} measurements); as such, more measurements are expected for exact recovery.
 Injectivity studies have shown that if $\bm A$ is a \textit{generic} matrix \cite{generic_phase_ret} then $m = 4s - 4$ measurements suffice for guaranteeing a unique solution.
 It is conjectured that the necessary lower bound is of the form $4s - O(s)$.
 The injectivity studies do not propose an efficient algorithm to check whether a certain $\bm A$ is generic nor do they provide an efficient recovery algorithm.
 A reformulation of (\ref{eq:cs_1_norm}) to (\ref{eq:phase_ret_main_eq}) results in the recovery algorithm